 Responsiveness is a design element that ensures your page will display properly on any device, including mobile devices and desktop ones.
 This will continue to be an important factor as more and more people around the world use mobile devices for online search.

-- While the technical aspects are important, one of the most crucial elements of on-page SEO is content because this is what brings traffic to your site.
+While the technical aspects are important, one of the most crucial elements of on-page SEO is content because this is what brings traffic to your site.

 However, another important element about the content you create is that others must be able to link to it, which means avoiding content that requires a login, copyrighted material, and certain slide shows.

 Just as keyword stuffing used to be an acceptable practice that’s gone the way of the dodo, so too is the practice of buying or trading spammy backlinks in an effort to increase page rank.

 The key takeaway is that while backlinks are integral to off-page SEO, a single quality backlink from an authoritative site is worth more than 10 or even 100 low-quality links.

-Although quality backlinks are the backbone of an off-page SEO strategy, there are other techniques you can use to increase site authority and encourage more links.
+Although building quality backlinks are the backbone of an off-page SEO strategy, there are other techniques you can use to increase site authority and encourage more links.

-One is adding your business to local listings and internet directories, including things like Google My Business, Yelp, Yellow Pages, and other local listings.
+Add your business to local listings and internet directories, including things like Google My Business, Yelp, Yellow Pages, and other local listings.
 Once added, make sure all the information is accurate, and that your name, address, and phone number are consistent across all platforms.

 Another way you can engage in off-page SEO (while also increasing trust and brand recognition) is by participating in discussions on sites like Quora and answering questions on other Q and A sites, especially if you have expertise you can share with the community.